carloslodelar/cardano-course/building-and-running-the-node/register-stake-address-and-delegate.md

 ```
 {% endcode %}

-Sign it with both keys
+Sign it using both keys:

 ```
 cardano-cli transaction sign \